sanger-tol/pipelines-website/markdown/usage/intro_for_dummies.md

 I personally like `Docker` because its logo is an adorable whale :whale: carrying containers on its back. :smile:

-And that’s it! :popcorn: You now have everything prepared for our Nextflow performer to take the stage. :dancer:
+And that’s it! &#x1F37F; You now have everything prepared for our Nextflow performer to take the stage. :dancer:

 ## Nextflow :rainbow: